Quick Start — Local Development

 Optional: Elasticsearch

-Option B — Use local Elasticsearch via Docker:
+Option B — Local Elasticsearch via Docker:

 docker compose --profile elasticsearch up -d

 This starts Elasticsearch 8.17 (single-node, security disabled) and seeds 1,000 synthetic test results.
+The local instance is available at http://localhost:9200 — no credentials needed.

 Optional: Test Library